ankschoubey/old-blog/_drafts/2021-01-21-business-ethics.md

 - The Principle wants agents to act liek the principle
 - The agent who do act like principle get rewarded

+## If

+If someday you are head of a company.
+And you seem to have a monopoly or you are big enough and a smaller company does something innovative.
+Don't copy them.
+Let them grow.

+Maybe you offer to buy them a little (not more.
+Little).
+But if they don't want you that's fine.
+But don't copy their product.

+Free market create a lot of value.
+In the end their product may even revolutionize your life in the long run.

 ## A Thought Experiment:

 What if you were only ethical in your business.
 Ie. You'll only sell what other people truely want at a price that is reasonable.